bhavyashah81/bhavyashah81/README.md

 ## Hi there 👋

 I am Bhavya Shah.
 I am a fourth-year computer science student at the University of Waterloo.
-I am currently a software engineer intern at RedIron and am looking for summer or fall 2025 internships!
+I am currently a software engineer intern at Snowflake and am looking for new grad 2026 opportunities/full-time opportunities!

 I have previously interned at:

-- Northbridge Financial Corporation: Software Developer
+- Rediron Technologies: Software Engineer Intern
-- Legal Aid Ontario: Software Developer
+- Northbridge Financial Corporation: Software Developer Intern
-- Government of Canada: Data Scientist
+- Legal Aid Ontario: Software Developer Intern
-- University of Waterloo: Technologies Analyst
+- Government of Canada: Data Scientist Intern
-- Elspeth Heyworth Centre for Women: Software Developer
+- University of Waterloo: Technology Analyst Intern

 <!--